Last Updated on: 3rd September 2023, 05:39 pm

 You can now safely return or add them to your hermit crab tank.

-During the boiling stage, you may use aquarium salt to remove bacteria and cleanse the shells.
+During boiling, you may use aquarium salt to remove bacteria and cleanse the shells.
 The boiling process should be sufficient, but aquarium salt is beneficial.

 How To Remove Paint from Hermit Crab Shells

-Paint on hermit crab shells is dangerous for hermit crabs, especially if they ingest chipped paint.
+Paint on hermit crab shells is dangerous, especially if they ingest chipped paint.
 If you’ve received any painted shells, you should replace the shell or remove the paint entirely.

 Removing paint from shells can be achieved by doing the following: